jwiegley/johnwiegley/posts/2015-11-20-fear-not-little-seed.md

     a refreshing breeze.

     With what wisdom!
-    He thrust you into a hole,
+    He thrust you in a hole,
     pitch and dark;
     airless, lightless;
     every movement a struggle.
-    A world, in every way opposite.
+    A world in every way opposite.

     Never cease reaching
     toward the sky you were promised.